nuitrcs/databases_workshop/readme.md

 This workshop uses the database discussed in, and follows much of the content of, the [PostgreSQL Tutorial](http://www.postgresqltutorial.com/).

+The workshop starts with the presentation below, then [SQL Part 1](sql/part1.md).

 ## Presentation Materials

 [![GitPitch](https://gitpitch.com/assets/badge.svg)](https://gitpitch.com/nuitrcs/databases_workshop/)